sofdigital/sempai/README.md

 ﻿# Sempai

-Sempai is a modular and extensible framework for building intelligent agents.
+Sempai is a modular and extensible framework for building intelligent agents in C#.
 It provides tools and abstractions to create, configure, and run agents with various capabilities.

 ## Getting Started